Mateen Kiani

 By transforming an array into an object, you can look up values by key in constant time.

-to handle complex data flows.
+You can chain filter, map, and reduce to handle complex data flows.
 For example, sum only even numbers:

 const sumEven = [1, 2, 3, 4, 5].filter(n => n % 2 === 0).reduce((total, n) => total + n, 0);console.log(sumEven); // 6